Last updated: February 2026

 Quick Answer

-Yes — termite damage doesn't prevent you from selling.
+Yes, termite damage doesn't prevent you from selling.
 Florida requires a Wood Destroying Organism (WDO) inspection for most financed sales, but cash buyers purchase as-is without requiring treatment or repairs.
 We buy termite-damaged houses throughout Florida.

 Florida WDO Inspection Requirements

-Termite Damage Repair Costs in Florida
+Termite Treatment and Repair Costs in Florida

-Why Cash Buyers Are the Best Option
+Why Cash Buyers Are the Best Option for Termite-Damaged Homes

 Get Your Cash Offer Today